-- json\t \json\object (void) Return value: New reference.
+json\t \json\object (void)

+Return value: New reference.
 Returns a new JSON object, or NULL on error.
+Initially, the object is empty.

+- size\t json\object\size (const json\t \object) Returns the number of elements in object, or 0 if object is not a JSON object. - json\t \json\object\get (const json\t \object, const char \key)

+Return value: Borrowed reference.
+Get a value corresponding to key from object.
+Returns NULL if key is not found and on error.

-Initially, the object is empty. - size\t json\object\size (const json\t \object) Returns the number of elements in object, or 0 if object is not a JSON object. - int json\object\set (json\t \object, const char \key, json\t \value) Set the value of key to value in object. key must be a valid null terminated UTF-8 encoded Unicode string.
+- int json\object\set (json\t \object, const char \key, json\t \value) Set the value of key to value in object. key must be a valid null terminated UTF-8 encoded Unicode string.
 If there already is a value for key, it is replaced by the new value.
 Returns 0 on success and -1 on error. - int json\object\set\nocheck (json\t \object, const char \key, json\t \value) Like json\object\set(), but doesn't check that key is valid UTF-8.
-Use this function only if you are certain that this really is the case (e.g. you have already checked it by other means). - int json\object\set\new (json\t \object, const char \key, json\t \value) Like json\object\set() but steals the reference to value.
-This is useful when value is newly created and not used after the call. - int json\object\set\new\nocheck (json\t \object, const char \key, json\t \value) Like json\object\set\new(), but doesn't check that key is valid UTF-8.
+Use this function only if you are certain that this really is the case (e.g. you have already checked it by other means).

+int json\object\set\new (json\t \object, const char \key, json\t \value)

+Like json\object\set() but steals the reference to value.
+This is useful when value is newly created and not used after the call.

+- int json\object\set\new\nocheck (json\t \object, const char \key, json\t \value) Like json\object\set\new(), but doesn't check that key is valid UTF-8.
 Use this function only if you are certain that this really is the case (e.g. you have already checked it by other means). - int json\object\del (json\t \object, const char \key) Delete key from object if it exists.
-Returns 0 on success, or -1 if key was not found. - int json\object\clear (json\t \object) Remove all elements from object.
-Returns 0 on success and -1 if object is not a JSON object. - int json\object\update (json\t \object, json\t \other) Update object with the key-value pairs from other, overwriting existing keys.
+Returns 0 on success, or -1 if key was not found.
+The reference count of the removed value is decremented. - int json\object\clear (json\t \object)

+Remove all elements from object.
+Returns 0 on success and -1 if object is not a JSON object.
+The reference count of all removed values are decremented.

+'''

+int json_object_update (json_t object, json_t other)

+'''

+Update object with the key-value pairs from other, overwriting existing keys.
 Returns 0 on success or -1 on error.

-The following functions implement an iteration protocol for objects:
+The following functions implement an iteration protocol for objects, allowing to iterate through all key-value pairs in an object.
+The items are not returned in any particular order, as this would require sorting due to the internal hashtable implementation.